Ways to Save on Auto/Home/Renters Insurance During a Crisis

 - Being a member of an association (such as AAA, AARP, alumni associations, wholesale clubs, military organizations, honor societies and more)

-- Giving to a charity (MAPFRE Insurance offers a discount for giving just $25 to the Pan-Mass Challenge.)
+- Giving to a charity (Safety Insurance offers a discount for those who donate to Clear Path for Veterans New England.)

 - Getting good grades (Insurance companies reward both high school and college drivers for earning good grades.)